Enforcement Rules of Reproductive Health Act

 Article 10

-1. Persons who will affect normal fetal development, such as pregnant women suffering from phenylketonuria or Rubella.
+1. Individuals with conditions that may adversely affect normal fetal development, such as pregnant women suffering from phenylketonuria or rubella.

-3. Persons who may transmit abnormal chromosomes or genes to future generations, such as patients suffering from Down syndrome or Huntington's disease.
+3. Individuals who may transmit abnormal chromosomes or genes to their offspring, such as patients suffering from Down syndrome or Huntington's disease.

 Article 11

-The scope of medical grounds of pregnancy or delivery may cause life threatening risk or detrimental to her physical or mental health referred to in this Act is described in Annex II.
+The scope of medical grounds for pregnancy or childbirth that may cause life-threatening risks or adversely affect the women’s physical or mental health, as referred to in the Act, is specified in Annex II.

 Article 12

-The scope of medical grounds regarding the risk of teratogenesis present for the fetus by medcial consideration referred to item 2 of section 1 of Article 9
+The scope of medical grounds for the suspected risk of fetal malformation, as referred to in Subparagraph 4 of Paragraph 1 of Article 9 of the Act, is specified in Annex III.

 Article 13

-The scope of marriages prohibited by law referred to item 5, section 1 of Article 9 in this Act is prescribed pursuant to provisions of Article 983 of the Civil Code.
+The scope of persons legally prohibited from marriages, as referred to in Subparagraph 5 of Paragraph 1 of Article 9 of the Act, shall be governed by provisions of Article 983 of the Civil Code.

 Article 13-1